lmfaole/lmfaole/content/blog/drafts/fourthpost/fourthpost.md

 ---
-title: This is my first post.
+title: This is my fourth post
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on My Blog about touchpoints and circling wagons.
-date: 2018-05-01
+date: 2018-09-30
-tags: another tag
+tags: second tag
+draft: true
 ---

 Leverage agile frameworks to provide a robust synopsis for high level overviews.